saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 <img src="assets/TRT2.04F.png" alt="Update Cypress Test BaseURL to run local app in docker mode" width="650"/>

 #### Run Your Test in Docker Mode
-Now, you simply need to ensure your app is running on your local machine, and runt he command:
+Now, you simply need to ensure your app is running on your local machine, and run the command:

 ```
 saucectl run --test-env docker